Post

 systemctl reboot

-During boot, the MOK management screen will automatically appear.
-Select “Enroll MOK,” then “Continue,” then “Yes,” and you’ll be prompted for the password you set earlier.
-After entering the password, the key registration process will be completed.
-Now type reboot to restart, and the NVIDIA driver should load normally.
+During boot, the MOK management screen will appear automatically.
+Select “Enroll MOK”, then select “Continue” and “Yes” in sequence, and you’ll see a prompt asking for the password you set earlier.
+After entering it, key enrollment will be completed.
+Enter “reboot” to boot again, and the NVIDIA driver should load normally.

-You can check the currently loaded NVIDIA kernel module by running the following command in the terminal:
+In a terminal, you can check the currently loaded NVIDIA kernel module with the following command.

 1